 FileCloud Outlook add-in brings the powerful features of filesharing to the Windows desktop and Outlook.
 The Outlook add-in enables the user to:-

-This seamless integration with MS Outlook will improve the efficiency and productivity of any outlook user when sharing files or folders within the organization or with 3rd party vendors.
-Therefore, the Outlook add-in brings the FileCloud to the email platform and integrates the cloud access in the user’s workflow.
+This seamless integration with MS Outlook will improve the efficiency and productivity of any Outlook user when sharing files or folders within the organization or with 3rd party vendors.
+Therefore, the Outlook add-in brings FileCloud to the email platform and integrates cloud access in the user’s workflow.

 OS: Windows 7 and above